 With 40 hectares (99 acres) of vineyards, the Château Figeac estate is the largest in St-Émilion.

 The Figeac estate was abandoned during the French Revolution, and during the days of the Napoleonic Empire its owner pulled up all the vines and planted madderwort in its place.

 When the owner died, his wife faced financial ruin and was forced to sell some of the land, giving rise to Cheval-Blanc.
 Its château dates back to the 19th century.

 These two prestigious wines are unusual in that both are grown in gravelly soil.

-Although the wines of St-Émilion may be more famous, the macaroons deserve special recognition as well.
-In the 17th century, while fundraising for the monastic order, the Sisters of Ursuline, started using a macaroon recipe they had acquired from Milan.
-Since coconut was such a rare and expensive ingredient, they used almonds instead, giving birth to the now famous St-Émilion macaroon.
+Although the wines of St-Émilion may be more famous, the macarons deserve special recognition as well.
+In the 17th century, while fundraising for the monastic order, the Sisters of Ursuline, started using a macaron recipe they had acquired from Milan.
+Since coconut was such a rare and expensive ingredient, they used almonds instead, giving birth to the now famous St-Émilion macaron.

 Montagne is located between Lussac and St-Émilion.
 It is one of four villages authorized to add the name of its well-known neighbour to its bottles, as it was once under St-Emilion’s authority.
 This history led to the creation of “Montagne St-Emilion” wine.

 The value of Montagne St-Émilion wines is very high, as the soil and weather conditions are similar to those of St-Émilion, yet prices are not as inflated.
 The other three towns permitted to use the St-Émilion name are Puisseguin, Lussac and St-Georges.